dbus-cxx/dbus-cxx/doc/quick_start_client_0.md

 {
 \endcode

-\par Initialize the dbus-cxx library
-Before we do anything in dbus-cxx we must call the library's \c init() method which will take care of various initializations including the threading system.
-\code DBus::init(); \endcode

 \par Create a dispatcher to manage threads, timeouts and I/O watches Now, we will create a dispatcher to handle incoming and outgoing messages.
 Handling incoming and outgoing messages can be messy and the Dispatcher class handles much of this for us.
+Because this is a standalone example, we will use a StandloneDispatcher to do all of this work for us.
+\code
-\code DBus::Dispatcher::pointer dispatcher = DBus::Dispatcher::create(); \endcode
+std::shared_ptr<DBus::Dispatcher> dispatcher = DBus::StandaloneDispatcher::create();
+\endcode

 \par Create a connection to the D-Bus session bus
 Now that we have a dispatcher we need to create a connection to the session bus.
-\code DBus::Connection::pointer conn = dispatcher->create_connection(DBus::BUS_SESSION); \endcode

-\par
-\par Request a name for our application on the bus Next, we need to request a name that will identify our application on the session bus.
 \code
-  ret = conn->request_name( "dbuscxx.quickstart_0.server", DBUS_NAME_FLAG_REPLACE_EXISTING );
+std::shared_ptr<DBus::Connection> connection = dispatcher->create_connection( DBus::BusType::SESSION );
-  if (DBUS_REQUEST_NAME_REPLY_PRIMARY_OWNER != ret) return 1;
 \endcode
+\par Note that unlike the server example, we do not request a name on the bus.
+This is because we do not need to have a well-known name on the bus in order to call methods on other objects.

-\par Create a proxy object for the server's \c quickstart_0 object You'll notice that up to this point the code for the client and the server has been nearly identical.
+\par Create a proxy object for the server's \c quickstart_0 object You'll notice that up to this point the code for the client and the server has been very similar.
 This is the point at which they will diverge.
 We will now create a proxy object for the object on the server.
 \code
-  DBus::ObjectProxy::pointer object;
-  object = connection->create_object_proxy("dbuscxx.quickstart_0.server", "/dbuscxx/quickstart_0");
+std::shared_ptr<DBus::ObjectProxy> object = connection->create_object_proxy("dbuscxx.quickstart_0.server", "/dbuscxx/quickstart_0");
 \endcode
 Note that we must use the name the server requested as well as the object path the server used when it created it's object when we create the